noear/liquor/README.md

 # Liquor for java

 Java dynamic compilation tool.
-(This tool is compatible with the spring-boot-maven-plugin packaging plug-in)
+(This tool is compatible with jar in jar)

-The code for this tool is primarily derived from Arthas.
-This part of the code is obscure and valuable, but it should only be used in appropriate situations (never overused).
-In order to facilitate reuse, it is specially arranged into a small tool kit for long-term maintenance.
+The code of this tool mainly comes from Arthas.
+The relevant knowledge is relatively unpopular and precious, but it can only be used in appropriate scenes (it must not be abused).
+For the convenience of reuse, it is organized into a small toolkit for long-term maintenance.

 ### demo